 Without question, America is poised at a hauntingly familiar precipice of racial justice.
-We have, in fact, been — as Heraclitus proclaimed — at this same river twice.
+We have, in fact, been — with deference to the words of Heraclitus — at this same river twice.

-But our collective emotional healing will take more than a precipitous and warranted national recognition of Juneteenth, which marks the end of chattel slavery on June 19, 1865.
+But our collective emotional healing will take more than the precipitous and warranted national recognition of Juneteenth, which marked the end of chattel slavery on June 19, 1865.

 Perhaps an unprecedented opportunity exists now for our nation to reimagine life, liberty, and the pursuit of happiness in ways that the Continental delegates could not.
 Maybe, in the spirit of 1776, we can resist urges to suppress Black America’s pain and dare greatly to sit with and hold space for it and the self-evident truths it reveals about the toll of accumulated slights against Black humanity.